 The station is designed to be powered by a combination of two renewable and carbon-neutral technologies for producing electricity: wind and solar power.
-While wind power will be used to supply the station with electricity all year long, solar power will provide both electricity (photovoltaic panels) and hot water (solar thermal panels) during the austral summer.
+While wind power is used to supply the station with electricity year round, solar power provides both electricity (photovoltaic panels) and hot water (solar thermal panels) during the austral summer.